 People in the archives

-Most of our records are administrative documents, but many contain information that will help you if you are looking for a person, such as military service records from before the 1920s.
+Most of our records are administrative documents, but many contain information that will help you if you are looking for a person, such as military service records.

 We also have copies of naturalisation certificates (1949-1986).